 Late GRE scores are not accepted, and these applications will not be reviewed.

 - The institution code for the University of Colorado Denver where scores should be sent is: 4875.
 There is no department code for the program.

-- Information on the GRE can be obtained here.
+- Information on the GRE can be obtained at

 English Language Requirement

-- Graduation from UC Denver approved English language programs with a recommendation letter from the Center director.
+- Graduation from CU Denver-approved English language programs with a recommendation letter from the Center director.

-- Students with a Bachelor’s degree from an accredited institution in the United States.
+- Students with a Bachelor’s degree (or higher) from an accredited institution in the United States.